BCG vaccination is only recommended on the NHS for babies, children and adults under the age of 35 who are at risk of catching tuberculosis (TB).

-- people who have had a previous anaphylactic reaction (severe allergic reaction) to any of the substances used in the vaccine
+- people who have had a previous severe allergic reaction (anaphylactic reaction) to any of the substances used in the vaccine

-- newborn babies in a household where a case of TB is suspected or confirmed
+- children under 2 years of age in a home where a case of active TB is suspected or confirmed

-- people who have a septic skin condition at the site where the injection will be given
+- people who have a septic skin condition at the site where the injection would be given

 - people who have cancer of the white blood cells, bone marrow or lymph nodes, such as leukaemia or lymphoma